Approximate Tree Decompositions of Planar Graphs in Linear Time: Main Ideas

-{ \begin{myProof}{\conf{ of Theorem \ref{the:Sep}}. } We first consider the case that $V_1$ and $V_2$ consist of only one vertex $v_1$ and $v_2$, respectively.
-Let $(T,B)$ be a \myIndex{tree decomposition} of \fr{width $k$} with a smallest number of \myIndexNormSub{bags}{bag}{tree decomposition} containing both, $v_1$ as well as $v_2$.
-If there is no such \myIndexSub{bag}{tree decomposition}, then \ff{for the two closest nodes $w_1$ and $w_2$ in $T$ with $v_i\in B(w_i)$ ($i\in\{1,2\}$) and for \ttt{the node $w'$ adjacent to $w_2$} on the $w_1$-$w_2$-connecting path \ttt{in $T$, the set $B(w')\cap B(w_2)$} is a \myIndex{separator} of size at most $k$ and \y{it strongly disconnects $V_1$ and $V_2$.} Hence, let us assume that there is at least one node $w$ in $T$ with its \myIndexSub{bag}{tree decomposition} containing $v_1$ and $v_2$.
-Since $|B(w)|\le k+1$, \y{for at least} one number \y{$i$} \ff{with \ttt{$h_\varphi(v_1)< i< h_\varphi(v_2)$},}} \y{there is no vertex of height $i$ in $B(w)$}. \ttt{Since $h_\varphi(v_2)>i$, there is a connected set $Y$ that consists exclusively of vertices of height $i$ with $Y$ disconnecting $\{v_2\}$ from all vertices $u$ with $h_\varphi(u)<i$, i.e., in particular from $\{v_1\}$.} The nodes of $T$, whose bags contain at least one vertex of $Y$, induce a subtree $T'$ of $T$ by the properties of a tree decomposition.
-Let us root $T$ such that $w$ is a child of \fr{the root and such that} the subtree $T_w$\nodiss{ of $T$ rooted in $w$} does not contain any node of $T'$.
-We then replace $T_w$ by two copies $T_1$ and $T_2$ of $T_w$ \y{and similarly the edge between the root $r$ of $T$ and the root of $T_w$ by two edges connecting $r$ with the root of $T_1$ and $T_2$, respectively.} In addition, we define the \myIndexSub{bag}{tree decomposition} of \fr{each} node $w'$ in $T_1$ to consist of \fr{those} vertices of the \myIndexSub{bag}{tree decomposition} $B(w')$ of $(T,B)$ that are also contained in the \myIndexSub{connected component}{connectivity} of $G[V\setminus Y]$ containing $v_2$.
-The \myIndexSub{bag}{tree decomposition} of \fr{each node} $w'$ in $T_2$ should contain the remaining vertices of $B(w')$.
-The replacement described above leads to a \myIndex{tree decomposition} of \myIndexSub{width}{tree decomposition} $k$ with a lower number of \myIndexNormSub{bags}{bag}{tree decomposition} containing $v_1$ as well as $v_2$.
-Contradiction.
+Let $(T,B)$ be a tree decomposition of width $k$ with a smallest number of bags containing both at least one vertex of~$V_1$ and at least one vertex of~$V_2$.
+If there is no such bag, then for each $i\in\{1,2\}$, the nodes of~$T$ whose bags contain at least one vertex of~$V_i$ induce a subtree of~$T$ (Obs.~\ref{obs:connected}), and we thus can find two closest nodes $w_1$ and $w_2$ in $T$ with $V_1\cap B(w_1)\neq \emptyset \neq V_2\cap B(w_2)$.
+For the node $w'$ adjacent to $w_2$ on the $w_1$-$w_2$-connecting path in $T$, the set $B(w')\cap B(w_2)$ is a separator of weighted size at most $k$ for $V_1$ and $V_2$ (Obs.~\ref{obs:weakSep}).
+Hence, let us assume that there is at least one node $w$ in $T$ with its bag containing both a vertex $v_1\in V_1$ and a vertex $v_2 \in V_2$.
+Since the {\cost} of~$B(w)$ is at most $k+1$, for at least one number $i$ with $h^+_\varphi(v_1)< i< h^-_\varphi(v_2)$, there is no vertex in $B(w)$ that has a height interval containing $i$.
+In other words, no vertex in $B(w)$ is a vertex of height $i$.
+Since $V_2$ is connected and $\min_{v\in V_2}h^-_\varphi(v))>i$, there is a connected set $Z$ that consists exclusively of vertices of height $i$ with $Z$ disconnecting $V_2$ from all vertices $u$ with $h_\varphi(u)^+<i$, i.e., in particular from $V_1$.
+In fact, $Z$ can be chosen as the set of vertices of the coast of the connected component that contains $V_2$ after $i-1$ peeling steps and is therefore connected.
+Thus, the nodes of~$T$, whose bags contain at least one vertex of~$Z$, induce a subtree $T'$ of~$T$ (Obs.~\ref{obs:connected}).
+Therefore, it is possible to root $T$ such that $w$ is a child of the root and such that the subtree $T_w$ of~$T$ rooted in $w$ does not contain any node of~$T'$.
+We then replace $T_w$ by two copies $T_1$ and $T_2$ of~$T_w$ and similarly the edge between the root $r$ of~$T$ and the root of~$T_w$ by two edges connecting $r$ with the root of~$T_1$ and $T_2$, respectively.
+For each node $w'$ in $T_w$ with copies $w'_1$ and $w'_2$ in $T_1$ and $T_2$, respectively, we define the bag $B(w'_1)$ to consist of those vertices of the bag $B(w')$ that are also contained in the connected component of~$G[V\setminus Z]$ containing $V_2$, and $B(w'_2)$ should contain the remaining vertices of~$B(w')$.
+Since there are no edges between the vertices of the connected component of~$G[V\setminus Z]$ containing $V_2$ and the vertices of other connected components of $G[V\setminus Z]$ and since the bags of~$T_w$ contain no vertex of~$Z$, for each edge, both of its endpoints still appear in at least one bag after the replacement described above.
+To sum up, the replacement leads to a tree decomposition of width $k$ with a lower number of bags containing both a vertex of~$V_1$ and of~$V_2$.
+Contradiction. \end{proof}